deardings/check-dis-bias/README.md

 # Disability Bias in Open AI API Models

 I am wrtiting a paper on disability bias in recent OpenAI models (GPT4.1, that is).
+This repo contains the paper itself, all data and prompts used in the experiment, the Jupyter notebook the experiment itself as well as the results.

+It holds three Jupyter notebooks:
+* `cv_creation.ipynb` with a protocol of the creation a control curriculum vitae (CV) and 6 enhanced variants with references to disability.
-This repo holds the Jupyter notebook with the code used for my study.
-The code holds not only the prompts, but also the complete materials provided to the agent.
+* `experimnet.ipynb` with the actual conduction of the experiment The code holds not only the prompts, but also the complete materials provided to the agent.
 My reference is a paper by [Glazko et al](https://dl.acm.org/doi/10.1145/3630106.3658933), written for FAccT Conference 2024.
+* `charts.ipynb` used to create a chart for the paper.

+In the `results` folder you can also find a .csv-export with the results of 10x10 runs of the experiment using GPT-4.1.

 ## Installation via `uv`